kelvin273c/tidydata/README.md

 For variable descriptions please see codebook.md

 Output: This scripts creates a text file of the tidy data set as described above.
+Each row of this text file is an average for each subject and activity combination.